Who organizes the conference?

 The selection is made by an abstract evaluation committee.
 That committee strives to maintain strong academic standards, while ensuring that a mixture of senior scholars, students, artists, performers, writers and activists are represented at the conference.

 Primarily, because more abstract submissions are received than can be accommodated.
-In the last two years almost 100 abstracts were submitted.
-Even though the number of presenters was increased from 54 to 72 this year, given the pre-acceptance of invited panels, almost half the submissions could not be accommodated.
 Likewise, in order to maintain the diversity of presenters and topics, some proposals are not accommodated, because even though they meet scholarly standards there may be multiple submissions of that kind.

 Any interested individual who pays the registration fee can attend.
 Although academic conferences are not to everyone's taste, any person with the intellectual curiosity to learn more about current scholarship and scholarly debates on the history, culture, language, politics, religion, arts, performance traditions, literature and society of the Tamil regions and the Tamil Diasporas will find it of interest.